mearashadowfax/GuardianVPN/README.md

 ## Installation
 1. Create a new Telegram bot using BotFather:
     • Open Telegram and search for BotFather
-    • Type `/start` to start the conversation with BotFathe
+    • Type `/start` to start the conversation with BotFather
     • Type `/newbot` and follow the instructions to create a new bot
     • BotFather will provide you with a `TELEGRAM_API_TOKEN`.
 Save it for later use
 2. Clone this repository and navigate to the project directory